KunalSawlani/DVD-Rental-Business/README.md

 ## Problem Statement

-Sakila Inc. wants to scale its DVD rental business by:
+DVD rental wants to scale its business by:

 - Retaining high-value customers
 - Optimizing its film catalog